 This workgroup, facilitated by The Dragonfly Initiative, brings together major brands in the jewelry industry with the common goal to develop tools and methods to enable a transparent and responsible supply chain for colored gemstones.
-Bvlgari will keep working to encourage the adoption of responsible souring practices, also leveraging on potential unlocked by new technologies.
+Bulgari will keep working to encourage the adoption of responsible souring practices, also leveraging on potential unlocked by new technologies.

 From ingredient sourcing that make up a fragrance to the material sourcing used for the packaging of our products, responsible sourcing covers a wide range of activities.
 In line with Bulgari’s devotion to sourcing the finest ingredients, the Maison invested in the “Flower Gems of India” initiative, a collaboration with perfume designer Firmenich and its local partner Jasmine Concrete.
 The project aims to create a new jasmine farming model for family-owned farms in Tamil Nadu, India.
 Since 2019, the farms have been remodeled and traceable sourcing was reinforced among more than 110 farmers.
 Besides sourcing natural ingredients, for many years Bulgari has been committed to the responsible sourcing of palm oil derivatives used in fragrances and soaps.